xunilrj/sandbox/sources/javascript/nestjs/Readme.md

         {…, Responsible: { Property: “...” } } <- only with return just one item OR
         {..., Responsible: "KEY", ...} <- must be key value
 	Returns	201 {…} ← same as GET (!IMPORTANT)
+  Property Testing
+    after creation list qtd must increase by 1 after creation must be possible to get by id (exactly equal obj) after creation must be possible to see item in list

 Update Entity
     when PUT <- completely update entity